fajarnugraha/draft-auto-scale/implementation/K8S.md

         - `minReplicas: 5`
         - `maxReplicas: 20`
     - The HPA will then begin to scale the application down to the normal operational level.
 The Cluster Autoscaler will subsequently see the underutilized nodes and terminate them to reduce costs.

+## 5. Testing and Monitoring

+### 5.1.
+Load Generation

+To validate the HPA and Cluster Autoscaler configurations, a load generator is essential.
+A modern tool like **k6** is recommended.

+Refer to the guide on [Load Testing with k6](./load-generator/k6.md) for a detailed example of how to create a test script and generate traffic.

+### 5.2.
+Monitoring Dashboard

+For a generic Kubernetes cluster, the standard for monitoring is the combination of **Prometheus** and **Grafana**.

+-   **Prometheus:** An open-source monitoring system that scrapes metrics from configured endpoints.
+It should be configured to scrape metrics from:
+    -   The **Kubernetes Metrics Server** (for CPU/Memory).
+    -   An **Ingress Controller** (for RPS/latency).
+    -   The applications themselves (if they expose custom metrics).
+-   **Grafana:** An open-source visualization tool used to create dashboards from data sources like Prometheus.

+A recommended Grafana dashboard for monitoring auto-scaling would include these panels:
+-   **HPA Target Metric vs. Current Metric:** A graph showing the current average CPU utilization across all pods versus the target utilization (e.g., 60%).
+This is the most critical view to see *why* scaling is happening.
+-   **Pod Count (Replicas):** A graph showing the desired number of replicas set by the HPA versus the actual number of running replicas.
+-   **Requests Per Second (RPS):** If scaling on a request-based metric, a graph showing the RPS from the Ingress controller.
+-   **Cluster Node Count:** A graph showing the number of nodes in the cluster, which helps visualize the Cluster Autoscaler's activity.